tsenart/vegeta/README.md

     	Number of requests per time unit (default 50/1s) -redirects int
-    	Number of redirects to follow. -1 will not follow but marks as success (default 10) -root-certs value
+    	Number of redirects to follow. -1 will not follow but marks as success (default 10) -resolvers value
+    	List of addresses (ip:port) to use for DNS resolution.
+Disables use of local system DNS. (comma separated list) -root-certs value
     	TLS root certificate files (comma separated list) -targets string